jesstelford/react-isomorphic-boilerplate/README.md

 In `server/templates/layout.handlebars` note a lack of space between the `<div>` and the `<label>`.
-This is because when React checks for differences in the DOM, it will see a DOM TextNode consisting of just newline or space characters (eg;
+This is because when React checks for differences in the DOM, it will see a DOM TextNode consisting of just newline or space characters (e.g;
 `\n` or ` `) as a valid difference, and so will re-render the entire component.

 That is to say; given the following rendered DOM string: